-The Harvard Men’s Health Watch provides an excellent description of total and free testosterone
+For more details, the Harvard Men’s Health Watch provides an excellent description of total and free testosterone.

-- A saliva test measures free testosterone, the most active of the three types thus providing reliable results.
+A saliva test measures free testosterone, the most active form, thus providing reliable results.

-- For blood tests, a venipuncture blood draw can cause adrenal stress in children and those afraid of needles.
+The challenge with blood test is that a venipuncture blood draw can cause adrenal stress in children and those afraid of needles.

-The main concern with saliva test is variations in results. however, at-home health test from CLIA-certified labs that regularly compare their results with others can provide highly reproducible and reliable results.
+The main concern with saliva test is variations in results.
+However, an at-home health test from CLIA-certified labs that regularly compare their results with others can provide highly reproducible and reliable results.

-Several scientific studies have shown saliva test can deliver equivalent and even better results.
-One scientific review from the journal of Clinical Chemistry confirmed these observations in 1500 males between 20 and 90
+Several scientific studies have shown that saliva can often deliver superior results.
+One scientific review from the journal of Clinical Chemistry confirmed this observation in 1500 males aged 20 to 90 years.

-It is recommended to provide samples in the morning, around 7-10 am, within 30 minutes of waking up when the T levels are highest.
-One should note that testosterone is age dependent and therefore should be compared against a reference of same age group.
+It is highly recommended to provide samples in the morning, around 7-10 am.
+They should be collected within 30 minutes of waking up when the T levels are highest.

-- Only free Testosterone available in the saliva is tested.
-SHBG & albumin protein do not affect these results.
+With saliva samples, only free-testosterone is tested.
+Therefore, SHBG & albumin proteins do not affect these results.

 As an example, for a 40 year male, the testosterone levels–which are highly dependent on age–will be low, normal or high if the values are:

-- Hormone flexes – T is highest in the morning (one reason why men tend to get erection in the morning).
-If morning values are low, there is a very high chance of low T. Sometimes the recommendation is to measure 3 or 4 samples from the same day at different times for confidence.
+Hormone flexes – T is highest in the morning (one reason why men tend to get erection in the morning).
+If morning values are low, there is a very high chance of low T. Sometimes it's best to measure 3 or 4 samples from the same day at different times for confidence.